-You can now 3D print in titanium!
-This is ultra high end new 3D printing process of DMLS (Direct Metal Laser Sintering) is one of the world’s newest and most advanced manufacturing technologies and is now in the hands of consumers, inventors, and designers like you.
+The ultra high end 3D printing process of DMLS (Direct Metal Laser Sintering) is one of the world’s newest and most advanced manufacturing technologies and is now in the hands of consumers, inventors, and designers like you.
 Before we dive into explaining the technology and DMLS printers we use, let’s take a look at some stunning 3D printed titanium pieces.

 The titanium 3D printing process in DMLS works as follows:

 - A thin bed of titanium powder is laid down in the 3D printer.